What to Bring

 What should I know about traveling to Wheaton?

 If you are traveling by plane, we recommend either renting a car or contacting a taxi company for transportation to and from the airport.
 Travel from the O’Hare and Midway airports to Wheaton College can take about an hour or so.
-Driving directions from each of the airports to Wheaton College’s campus can be found here.
+Please consult our driving directions from each of the airports to Wheaton College’s campus.

 If you are traveling by train, you will want to take the Metra Union Pacific West Line.
 You will get off at the College Avenue station, which is just off of the southeast corner of campus.
 Walk west towards campus after getting off of the train.
 NOTE: do not get off at the Wheaton station – if you get off there it will drop you off in downtown Wheaton.

 Wheaton is a suburb about 25 miles west of downtown Chicago, so please take into account for Chicago traffic if you are driving to Wheaton College, especially from the East.
 Rush hour typically tends to be between the hours of 7-9 am and 4-6 pm and can add 30 - 45 minutes or more to your travel time.
-Driving directions to Wheaton College’s campus can be found here.
+Driving directions >

 Where can I stay if I am a visitor?